manasb-uoe/hog-eats/README.md

     </a>
   </h1>

 A Firebase + React powered Progressive Web App (PWA) to track your favourite restaurants.
+Wanted to explore how Firebase worked so ended up building this as part of the explorative journey.